rmodrak/mtuq/docs/install/issues.rst

 A common cause of installation errors
 --------------------------------------

-On Unix and Linux systems, a non-writeable `/tmp` directory can cause the installation to fail in with unexpected or difficult-to-diagnose error messages.
+On Unix-like systems, a non-writeable `/tmp` directory can cause the installation to fail in with unexpected error messages.

-A useful troubleshooting step is to set the ``TMPDIR`` environment variable to a directory that exists and is writeable.
+A useful sanity check can be to set the ``TMPDIR`` environment variable to a directory that exists and is writeable.

 Installation on Unix systems